 - April – September: This is the plant's growing season.
 Every few weeks, you can feed it with an all-purpose plant food with a 1-1-1 ratio.
 Keep it in a cool, shady spot if you move it outdoors.
 Water when the top inch of soil feels dry (no more than once a week), but only water enough to moisten the root ball.
 Do not repeatedly soak the plant and leave water in the drainage tray.

 - November – December: When your plant is full of flower buds, you can stop the light-dark routine and bring your plant out to be enjoyed.
 Resume moderate watering.
 The cooler the location, the longer the blooms will last!

 - Do not expose these plants to freezing temperatures!
 Despite their love of cooler temperatures, they are still tropical plants that will not withstand freezing conditions.

 - They like about 50 to 60 % humidity, which can be achieved using a pebble tray.

 - Never place your Holiday Cactus near a heat register, exterior door, or drafty window, and keep it out of burning sunlight.

 - Holiday cactus can easily be propagated by cuttings.
 First, pinch off a stem section with 2 to 3 jointed segments.
-Let the cuttings dry for a few hours, then push them in a small pot with the same planting mix as the adult plant.
-Treat the cuttings just like an adult plant, and within a few weeks, they will be rooted and growing.
+Let the cuttings dry for a few hours, then push them into a small pot with the same planting mix as the adult plant.
+Treat the cuttings like adult plants.
+They will be rooted and growing within a few weeks.

 - Do not fall into the trap of constantly repotting into a bigger pot.
 Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
 If you repot, use sterile, well-draining potting soil such as those packaged for African violets, orchids, or bromeliads.